-The Accident Investigation Unit for the Foley Police Department currently has four Certified Traffic Homicide Investigators in 2021, with two officers certified in Traffic Crash Reconstruction.
-During 2021 The Foley Police Department worked 976 total crashes, none of those being fatal.
-The majority of these crashes occurred between Monday and Saturday from 7:00am to 7:00pm.
-This unit utilizes a covert speed detection device and portable speed trailers that help to identify problem areas for speeding, and is also useful in acquiring traffic data that can be used to increase safety on the roadways of Foley.
-AIU officers work closely with city engineering to relay the information obtained to increase roadway safety and focus on improving problem areas.
-Officers in this unit are also trained in the use and the analysis of data from the EDR (event data recorder).
-The EDR tools and software allow the unit to access files that are saved on certain airbag modules, power control modules, engine control modules and rollover sensors from the majority of modern vehicles involved in significant crash or "deployment" events.
-These files are very accurate and extremely useful in crash investigations.
-The data recorded normally includes a vehicle's speed, braking, changes in velocity and direction during a crash event.
-The modules, or "computers," in your vehicle, usually start recording the data five seconds prior to the crash event.
+The Accident Investigation Unit for the Foley Police Department currently has 4 Certified Traffic Homicide Investigators with 1 officer certified in Traffic Crash Reconstruction.
+During 2022 AIU worked 962 total crashes, three of those being fatal.
+This unit utilizes a covert speed detective device and portable speed trailers that help to identify problem areas for speeding, and is also useful in acquiring traffic data that can be used to increase safety on the roadways.
 The tools and training available to this unit significantly increase the level of service provided to motorists involved in serious vehicle collisions on the roadways of Foley.
-The Accident Investigation Unit for the Foley Police Department understands that a vehicle crash can be a traumatic experience for the parties involved.
-Although we investigate crashes every day, working approximately 82 wrecks a month, we appreciate the fact that this is not a common experience for most people.
+AIU understands that a vehicle crash can be a traumatic experience for the parties involved.
+Although we investigate crashes every day, working approximately 80 wrecks a month, we appreciate the fact that this is not a common experience for most people.